shubham1chawla/Product-Simulation/README.md

 ***Matplot Lib is used for the plots.
 Install Matplot Library before compiling the index.py file.***
 ![sketch](https://user-images.githubusercontent.com/31181262/41469725-ffc9d684-70cb-11e8-9efe-31b6155a9727.png)

 The output obtained contains two plot, first one with product-sales wise analysis and second one with day-wise analysis versus the total profit.
 Total profit is calculated by subtracting Total money gained on product sales and Total initial investment.
-The Yellow line axis gives us **no-profit-no-loss** or **break-away point**.
+The Yellow line axis gives us **no-profit-no-loss** or **break-even point**.
 The red dots on the day-wise analysis curve gives us the info of years passed.

 ## How to use